Gooozeee/SwiftBackEndAzureServiceBus-RabbitMQ/README.md

 To see the controller on Swagger visit localhost:5000/swagger/index.html.
 To authorise simply create a user, then input those details into the Authorise endpoint.
 Finally click the authorise button on the top right and input the token which you received from the authorise endpoint.

+# Pre-requisites for running tests

+1. Ensure docker desktop is running
+2. Ensure you have built the application using docker-compose before so that the game/video analysis python images already exist as these will be ran for integration testing purposes

 # Running back end in docker

 Instructions for running the back end API (This will containerise all the code needed for the backend to work)